What Do You Need To Know About Medical Representative Roles and Responsibilities?

 Simple, right?

 For a pharma company, medical representatives are persons responsible for promoting a company's product.
 The target market is mainly Health Care Practitioners (HCP): doctors and pharmacists.
+It can be in Government or Private market segment, and even institution, like Universities.

 Duties of the Medical Sales Representative